Our Homework Policy can be found here:

-- In Years 3 and 4, English OR maths homework will be sent home each week and this should take no longer than 30 minutes per week to complete.
+- In Years 3 and 4, English and maths homework will be sent home each week and this should take no longer than 30 minutes per week to complete.

 - In Years 5 and 6, this will be extended to up to 60 minutes each week (English and maths homework) and may include additional research/work to support other curriculum areas.
 This also helps prepare the children for the pressures of homework in secondary school.

-- Where a larger project (maybe work lasting over 2-5 weeks) is given, children will be expected to complete 30 minutes each week in order to complete the homework and this will supersede the 'usual' weekly homework.
+- Where a larger project (maybe work lasting over 2-5 weeks) is given, children will be expected to complete 30 minutes each week in order to complete the homework.

-- There will be opportunities through the year for online homework learning, such as AR Reading quizzes & TT Rockstars as examples – available through the website links.
+- There will be opportunities through the year for online homework learning, such as MyMaths, AR Reading quizzes, TT Rockstars as examples – available through the website links.